03 Dec 3 Action Items to Protect your Roof before Winter Strikes!

 Winter Roof Preparation

+For example, check the general condition.
 In particular, look out for cracks, broken or blistered shingles and anything that looks out of the ordinary.

-Protect Your Attic to Protect Your Roof
+Protect Your Attic

 The attic is extremely important to the overall condition of your roof because it is the interior conduit to the outside.
-Essentially, the attic is under the roof.

-the deck to swell, resulting in waviness and buckling of the deck and shingles, as well as damage to a building’s ceilings, walls, insulation or other structural components.
+[causing] the deck to swell, resulting in waviness and buckling of the deck and shingles, as well as damage to a building’s ceilings, walls, insulation or other structural components.

 The good news is homeowners can take steps to prevent these issues and it starts with the attic.